CorporateRewards/docs-redstone/source/includes/api/order_actions.md

 ## reject

-This action requires an order ID with a current status of 'pending'  and will result in the order having the status 'unable to fulfill'.
+This action requires the ID of an order with a current status of 'pending', and results in the order having the status 'unable to fulfill'.
 A reason is required for any order being rejected.

 > Request